fr33bits/SpaceSync/README.md

 ### Run the server

+1. Make sure you have ts-node installed globally: `npm install -g ts-node`
 1. Move into the `api` directory: `cd api`
-2. Run `node app.js`.
+2. Run `node app.ts`.
 You should get a message saying that the app started on a certain port and is connected to the MySQL database.

 ### Start the front-end